In this post, we’re going to review the best budgeting apps you can use in 2022.

 The review is based on their features plus functionality and what customers are saying about a particular budgeting app from their personal experience.

-Now it’s up to you which budget application you like to choose and best suits your needs.
+Now it’s up to you which budget application you like to choose and which best suits your needs.

 In my opinion, if you’re looking for paid budgeting apps then go for YNAB.
 Otherwise, if you don’t wanna spend a dime then go for the Mint app with lots of premium functionalities for free.